robertfmurdock/robertfmurdock.github.io/_posts/2014-7-29-Secret-Words.md

 ---
 layout: post
 title: Secret Words
-tags: code languages javascript js swift go golang option visitor
+tags: code languages javascript swift go golang option visitor
 ---

 I've been working in a few different languages lately for a host of reasons... mostly involving self-education in various ways.
 I realized a few years ago that in every language I picked up, I was trying to build a safer meta-language (really a suite of safe design patterns and coding styles) that works anywhere.
 Simple principles like: